O11y Investigator – Agentic AI to Drive Faster Resolution

 Delegating To Different Agents

 The first instinct after learning about LLM tools might be to just give a single AI agent a bunch of tools and call it a day.
 However, in order to get good performance, you would need to spend a large amount of your input context length just explaining the mechanics of “how to write an OPAL query”, “how to read through code commits”, “how to use kubectl”.
-In addition, if the task at hand requires writing an OPAL query, then the other instructions are a waste of money or higher latency at best, and a confusing distraction to the LLM at worst.
+In addition, if the task at hand requires writing an OPAL query, then including instructions for other tasks is, at best, a waste of resources or causes higher latency, and at worst, a confusing distraction for the LLM.
 Thus, it is useful to have an individual agent for writing OPAL, another for reading code, and another for understanding your Kubernetes infrastructure.
 Once you have multiple agents, you then need an orchestration agent that figures out which subagent to call for different tasks.
 Each subagent can be described to the orchestration agent as a tool to call, where the instruction to the subagent can be filled in as an argument to the tool.

 Planning and Reacting